skeema/skeema/doc/config.md

 Skeema then also searches the current working directory (and its tree of parent directories) for additional option files; see the [execution model](#execution-model-and-per-directory-option-files) and [priority](#priority-of-options-set-in-multiple-places) sections below.

 Parsing of MySQL config file ~/.my.cnf is a special-case: instead of the normal environment logic applying, only the sections \[skeema\], \[client\], and \[mysql\] are evaluated.
 Parsing ignores any options that are unknown to Skeema (which will be most of them, aside from options shared between Skeema and MySQL).
+If you do not want Skeema to parse ~/.my.cnf at all, you may specify [skip-my-cnf](options.md#my-cnf) in a global option file.

 ### Execution model and per-directory option files